Course & Registration Information

 Check your financial account via the Memorial Self-Service and ensure any outstanding fees from previous semesters are paid in full so it does not prevent you from registering.
 Late fees from previous semesters have sometimes been added to accounts after fees have been paid; therefore, it is important for everyone to check their account.
 Any questions or concerns can be directed to the Cashier's Office.

-Status as a grad student is not determined by the number of courses one registers for, but rather employment.
+As per Regulation 3.3.
+8 Graduate Studies status as a grad student is not determined by the number of courses one registers for, but rather employment.
 If you are working more than 24 hours/week outside of your program, then you are considered part time.
-Second course requests for part-time students in the fall and winter semesters will no longer be granted; except under exceptional circumstances.
-If you feel that you have extenuating circumstances that could change this policy, please contact the Faculty of Education, Graduate Programs Associate Dean for approval.

 As per Calendar Regulation 11.2 Program of Study, a student on part-time status can register for a maximum of 3 credit hours (1 course) and in the fall and winter semesters and a maximum of 6 credit hours (2 courses) in the Intersession/Spring/Summer session.
 A student on full-time status can register for a maximum of 12 credit hours (4 courses).
 All full-time students are charged health and dental fees.
 If you already have coverage and wish to opt out of these fees, you have to complete the appropriate form available on the GSU website and submit it to the GSU office with any supporting documentation before their noted deadline; otherwise, you will be responsible for the health and dental fees.

-If you are currently part-time and switching to full-time for a given semester (or vice versa) please complete and fax your Change of Status form prior to registration.
+A Change of Status form needs to be submitted prior to registration to change from part-time to full-time or vise versa (if switching to full-time, confirmation that not employed full-time is required).
 Please be advised that changing your status remains at that status until you change back using the same method.

 Registration will begin at 7:00 a.m., (NL time) on Registration day (Please see University Calendar Diary).
-You MUST register at this time as most courses, particularly distance courses, will fill up almost immediately.
-If you encounter any difficulties with registering please contact one of the office staff and we will get back to you as soon as possible.
+Please register at this time as most courses, particularly distance courses, will fill up almost immediately.
+If you encounter any difficulties with registering please contact us and we will get back to you as soon as possible.
 Most situations do tend to sort themselves out within a few days.
 We cannot pre-register students for courses.
 Before exiting the registration system ensure you are either registered or waitlisted for the appropriate course(s).

 ED9000 or EFLC9000

 If you are returning from a leave of absence OR if you are a new student, you must register for Ed 9000 (M.Ed program) or EFLC9000 (MA/Ed) as well as your course(s).
-This is not a course; it merely identifies you as a graduate student and is required for future registration.
+This is not a course it merely identifies you as a Graduate student in the Memorial University computer system.
+By not registering for this, you risk being terminated from the master’s program or risk being unable register for subsequent semesters.

 If you try to register for a course but it is full and the system indicates you can waitlist, ensure you press the submit changes button a second time.
 The registration system does not automatically waitlist you for a course.
 The first time you are notified, the system is merely letting you know where you might be placed on the waitlist – you have to press the submit changes button to confirm you want to waitlist for that particular course.